a-radwan-20/a-radwan-20/README.md

 - 👨‍💻 All of my projects are available at [https://AhmedRadwan.dev/](https://AhmedRadwan.dev/)

-- 💬 Ask me about **JS, HTML, CSS & Express**
+- 💬 Ask me about **JS, HTML, CSS, Express and Shopify**

 - 📫 How to reach me **me@AhmedRadwan.dev**

-- 📄 Know about my experiences Get in touch .. ask for my latest CV
+- 📄 More about my my experiences, get in touch, ask for my latest CV.

 <h3 align="center">Follow me here:</h3>
 <p align="center">